Fender Bass VI: Reissue

 From 1995 through 1998, Fender Japan produced a vintage reissue featuring the 1963 model's Jaguar-style pickups and electronics.

 The Fender Custom Shop reissued a similar model from 2006 through 2008.

 In 2013, Fender released a Bass VI model as part of its Pawn Shop series.
 In line with the series' purpose to reconfigure classic Fender designs, this version of the Bass VI has a Jazzmaster-type humbucking bridge pickup and a Stratocaster-style five-position pickup selector, as opposed to separate switches.
 There are three available colors: brown sunburst with a tortoiseshell pickguard, black with a tortoiseshell pickguard, and candy-apple red with a white pickguard and painted headstock.

 Also in 2013, Squier released a Bass VI as part of the Vintage Modified series.
 This model was similar to the traditional Bass VI design with four switches (on/off for each pickup and a "strangle" (low-cut filter) switch) and a Jaguar-style control plate.
 It featured a synthetic bone nut, rosewood fingerboard until 2018, medium jumbo frets, chrome hardware, alnico custom single-coil Jaguar pickups with claw, and continued the trend set by the Squier Vintage Modified Jaguars and Jazzmasters of having a non-locking tremolo plate.
 It was available in three-color sunburst finish with 4-ply tortoiseshell pickguard, Olympic White with a brown tortoiseshell pickguard, and black with a white three-ply pickguard.

 In 2019, Squier released its Classic Vibe Bass VI, available in three-color sunburst and black, both with tortoiseshell pickguard.
 It has a slightly wider width at the nut than the Vintage Modified Bass VI (1.685" vs. 1.65").
 The nut was upgraded to bone and the Indian laurel fretboard is equipped with narrow, tall frets.
 The pickup specs were changed to Fender-designed alnico single-coil pickups while retaining classic Jaguar claw shielding rings and the hardware was switched to nickel.
 The logo was also changed, from black to gold with black outline.
 Most of the other remaining features are similar to the Vintage Modified model.

+In 2023, Fender released a Bass VI model under the Vintera II series.
+Unlike the Pawn Shop version, the Vintera II 60s Bass VI is built to resemble the traditional 60s Bass VI with Alder body, Maple neck with Rosewood fretboard.
+The Vintera II 60s Bass VI is available in Fiesta Red & Lake Placid Blue.